IvoSt98/anime-one-piece-quiz/README.md

 + Microsoft Edge
 + Safari.
 2. The website has been tested on the following devices:
-+ IPhone 12 Pro
++ iPhone 12 Pro
-+ IPhone 14 Pro Max
++ iPhone 14 Pro Max
 + IPad pro
++ Galaxy Z Fold 5
++ Samsung Galaxy A51/71
 + Asus Zenbook Duo
 3. Feedback from friends and family members was sought to identify any bugs or user experience issues.